meetkabeershah/meetkabeershah.github.io/_posts/2015-8-9-RocketBetaLaunch.md

 #nerdspal is a place to get help in your academic efforts

 So say you have a school, college or university level question for which you need an answer.
-Your question may be a:
+Your question may be:

- - mathematical sum,
+ - a difficult mathematical sum,
- - chemistry equation,
+ - some complex chemistry equation,
- - a accounts ledger query or
+ - a accounts ledger query,
- - an essay
+ - an wordy essay,
  - etc.

 In short you have a question which is **related to your studies**.
 Go ahead and ask them at [nerdspal](http://nerdspal.com/).